stephenclark/randomforest/README.md

 ## Setting up the application on AWS

-I use the the included script 'awsscript_ubuntu.sh' to stand up an instance of the site on an AWS ec2 instance of Ubuntu
+I use the the included script 'awsscript_ubuntu.sh' to stand up an instance of the site on an AWS ec2 Ubuntu server.

 The script builds a new machine, gets the latest code from github, creates the database, runs the training model and finally starts the website.